THE GREEN GATHERING GROVE

 On a scorching day just before midsummer, we raised a standing stone in the middle of the Grove, to mark the festival’s tenth anniversary in Chepstow.
 This beautiful hunk of granite is a memory stone; a huggable stone; a stone we can lean against when we remember friends who’ve died, when we grieve for lost biodiversity, ground ourselves, build connections and celebrate life with our community.

 We opened Green Gathering 2022 with a ceremony at the stone, remembering Dave Weirdigan, Phil Tomkins, Sean Moran, Alex Pickles, Ian Barclay, Winston, Zulu, and Jonny Brush.
 Tears were shed, there was music and at least one proposal of marriage.
 In 2023 we scattered Nigel Sartin's ashes in the Grove.
+In 2025 we're anticipating two handfastings.

 Find out more about our beautiful standing stone in this news piece here